culture-of-development/culture-of-development.github.io/source/_posts/how-we-sped-up-random-forest-processing-getting-the-lay-of-the-land.md

 date: 2019-06-12 12:38:41
 ---

-I work on the team at [stackoverflow.com](stackoverflow.com) that deals with the selection of jobs in sidebar ads.
+I work on the team at [stackoverflow.com](https://stackoverflow.com) that is responsible for job ad selection model.
 These things:

 ![Stack Overflow Job Ads](/img/so-job-ads.PNG)

-The goal of my team is to make the model that predicts the likelihood that a user will click on a given job if shown that job.
+This model predicts the likelihood that a user will click on a given job relative to all the other jobs.
 At any given time there are a bunch of jobs on the job board that the current visitor can see, so we calculate the expectation for each job, then we perform a weighted random selection over those values.

 The problem we have is that the model needs to be updated from time to time to account for changing market conditions.
 Basically, new technologies come out all the time and which kinds of technologies are being used on Stack Overflow changes over time and which kinds of jobs are being listed changes all the time.